chinamike65/hugo-tuolesi/content/book3/book3en.md

 Good and evil karma is the cause; karma is the factor that is conducive to the maturity of the cause and the resultant result, such as a specific person, thing, environment, condition, etc.

-When planting wheat, the seed is the cause; soil, watering, and spraying medicine are the primary and secondary factors.
+When planting wheat, the seed is the cause; soil, watering, and spreading fertilizer are the primary and secondary factors.

 We all know that seeds must be planted in order to germinate.
 If the seeds are not planted in the soil, or if they are planted, but not watered, fertilized, or sprayed, the seeds will either not germinate, or will not bear fruit.

 The same is true of karma.
 If there is no condition, the cause will not work.
-When the condition arrives, the cause and condition are combined, and the result will come out.
+When the condition arrives, the cause and the condition are combined, and the result will arise.

 The cause of making a fortune is generosity, and the predestined relationship is to encounter a good business or project.